Is Senior Life Insurance Worth It After 65? An Honest 2026 Look

 Bottom line

 Senior life insurance is worth it when it covers a real cost your family could not easily absorb, such as final expenses, shared debt, or lost survivor income.
 It is less compelling if you are debt-free with solid savings and no dependents.
-Estimate your break-even, compare quotes from multiple carriers, and consider talking to a licensed agent if your health makes pricing complicated.
+Estimate your break-even using the senior life insurance calculator, compare quotes from multiple carriers, and consider talking to a licensed agent if your health makes pricing complicated.
+The information here is educational and represents general estimates only; it is not financial advice.

 Advertisement